TES Franchise

 Q: How did you become aware of TES?

 My coach was based out of Boston, and we worked together for a few months.
-Initially, I felt the need to meet in person, but he kind of helped me realize the benefits of working virtually.
-Utilizing technology let us use our time productively and efficiently.
-The first time I met him in person was on the way to a conference, we were able to touch base in person at the airport.
+Initially, I felt the need to meet in person, but he helped me realize the benefits of working virtually.

-Q: That’s an interesting transformation.
-Can you talk a little more about why you believe technology is helping to make meeting in person less necessary?
+Q: Can you talk more about why technology makes meeting in person less necessary?

 Q: What made you ultimately choose to work with TES?

-Steve: Empathy for other people and persistence.
-I will never, ever give up on someone.
-I have a glass half-full personality and sometimes will even give people who are struggling the confidence they need to believe in themselves.
+Steve: Empathy and persistence.
+I never give up on people.
+I have a glass-half-full personality and help others believe in themselves.

-Steve: In 2003 and 2004, I won the Coach of the Year Award, which is the top award given each year at the TES Annual Conference.
-The very next year, I won the Vision Award, which is amongst the top awards.
-It’s a feel-good thing and really drives me.
-I love that my hard work and network has really embraced what I do and appreciate it.
+Steve: In 2003 and 2004, I won the Coach of the Year Award at the TES Annual Conference.
+The following year, I won the Vision Award.

 Q: What’s next for you?